 - To promote mutual understanding, respect and collaboration between people of different cultures, men, women youth and children, Christian Non- Christians found in Uganda.

-- To promote spiritual and cultural Values that act as source to conflict resolution, bring about harmony in society and protect the human dignity.
+- To promote spiritual and cultural Values that act as sources to conflict resolution, bring about harmony in society and protect human dignity.